TimoFreiberg/typestate-post/typestate-rust.md

 * One boilerplate state transitioning function is required

-### Awesome, I'm gonna use this pattern everywhere now!
+### Sounds awesome, should I use this pattern everywhere now?

 Well, it depends.
 I would argue that for this specific algorithm I made up, the typestate pattern would be a good idea.